untw0/Shell-Reverse/README.md

 5. **Closing the Connection**: To terminate the connection, type `exit` or press `Ctrl+C` on the client.

 By following these steps, you will be practicing the use of the provided code and understanding the concepts related to implementing a reverse shell in C.

-I hope this information is helpful for documenting your repository on GitHub!